StaubSaugerRoboter/TV-Notify/Readme.md

 This application does so and sends the state to an MQTT broker during startup or during changes.

+## Configure
+You will need to edit the `host` and `topic` variable so that it matches your broker.

 ## Compile
+You will need [cross](https://github.com/cross-rs/cross).
+And the nightly toolchain for musl, as glibc will fail to run on Libreelec due to linking issues.

 ```bash
 export RUSTFLAGS="-C link-arg=-lgcc -Clink-arg=-static-libgcc"